 The Egypt (Sphinx) Gallery houses one of the finest collections of Egyptian architecture on display in the United States.
 A 15-ton red granite sphinx, the largest in the Western Hemisphere, dominates the gallery.
 There is also a display of materials from the beginnings of Egyptian history in the Amarna Gallery, and the founding of a unified country of Upper and Lower Egypt, including ivory tags that bear examples of some of the earliest hieroglyphs found in Egypt, dating from more than 5,000 years ago.
 The Islamic Near East Gallery houses material that comes from the central lands of the Islamic world: Iraq, Iran, Syria, Turkey, and Egypt.

 The Penn Museum hosts special exhibitions in the Merle-Smith Galleries.
-Currently on display are Black Bodies in Propaganda: The Art of the War Poster and Vaults of Heaven: Visions of Byzantium.
+Currently on display is Sacred Spaces: The Photography of Ahmet Ertug.
 The special exhibition Making and Unmaking Race formed part of the University of Pennsylvania's recent Year of Sound theme.

 The Mexico & Central America Gallery introduces you to the pre-Colombian civilizations of Mesoamerica, which flourished before the Spanish Conquest.
 Major traditions represented here include those of central and western Mexico, the Gulf Coast, Oaxaca, the highland and lowland Maya of Yucatan, Belize, Guatemala, Honduras, and a variety of Central American cultures.

 The Africa Gallery includes objects from Morocco to South Africa and everywhere in between.
 The current gallery contains approximately 360 artifacts dating from the 16th to the 20th centuries.
 This gallery is complemented by the special exhibition Imagine Africa with the Penn Museum.